beta-europe/netherlands.beta-europe.org/_pages/team.md

 permalink: /team/
 author_profile: true
 ---
-Het bestuur van BETA Netherlands (Bringing Europeans Together Association) bestaat uit de volgende personen:
+The Management Board of BETA Netherlands consists of the following people: